-The payment of alimony is one of the most litigated and contested areas in a divorce case, second only to child custody (time sharing) matters.
+Second to child custody matters, the payment of alimony is one of the most litigated and contested areas in a divorce case.
 Alimony is a form of financial support that one party pays to the other.
 The duration, amount, tax treatment, modification and conditions of the payments vary depending on a large number of factors.
-While we can’t answer all questions on alimony here, we do discuss some basic concepts with which every person entering the divorce process should be familiar.
+The following includes a number of basic alimony concepts with which every person entering the divorce process should be familiar.

-In order to apply the above described alimony, the court will make a finding as to the length of the marriage.
+In order to apply the different types of alimony described below, the court will make a finding as to the length of the marriage.
 The length of the marriage is important as it sets the presumptions for what kind of alimony should be awarded in a given case.
-Here is the applicable statute which defines short, medium and long term marriages:
+Florida Statute § 61.08 defines short, medium and long-term marriages by stating the following.

 "For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.
 The length of a marriage is the period of time from the date of marriage until the date of filing of an action for dissolution of marriage."

 When examining the standard for awarding alimony, it’s important to understand the types of alimony available.
 The following types of alimony can be awarded, depending on the facts of your particular case.

 Temporary alimony paid while the case is open.
 The amount of this alimony can vary widely.
 Temporary alimony is paid from the time it is ordered or agreed upon until the case is resolved.